wangguan1995/PaddleScience/examples/cylinder/3d_unsteady_discrete/baseline/README.md

 ### Constructing Geometry

-First, define the problem geometry using the `psci.geometry` module interface.
+First, define the problem geometry using the `ppsci.geometry` module interface.
 In this example, the geometry is a cuboid with the origin at coordinates (-8, -8, -2) and the extent set to (25, 8, 2).
 There is a cylinder inside the cuboid.
 The cylinder and the cuboid have the same height.